galaxyproject/admin-training/sessions/04-tool-shed/shed_intro.md

 ---
 # Intermezzo: Tool dependencies

-To achieve the level of reproducibility Galaxy aims for it needs to be able to:

-> Install any tool at any version with the exact same dependencies at any time.
+To achieve the level of reproducibility Galaxy aims for it needs to be able to install *any tool at any version with the exact same dependencies at any time*.

 Linux/MacOS package management is/was:
  - missing the scientific packages